Princess Basmah Hamzah: Family

 Her father is Mahmoud Hassan Bani Ahmad Al-Outom, who was born and raised in the town of Kufr Khall north of Jerash, and is a businessman in Canada.
+Her mother is Heloul Al Atoum.
 Princess Basmah has three siblings: Bassam, Nader, and Yesmeen.

 Education and career

 Princess Basmah enrolled at Stratford Central Secondary School.
 She attended Fanshawe College in London, Ontario before enrolling at the University of Western Ontario.
 She left her studies in Mathematics at the University of Western Ontario to practise the art of aviation as a hobby in Canada, before moving to Jordan in 2005.
 In Jordan she trained with The Middle East Aviation Academy in Amman to obtain a flight instructor license and after, in 2007, joined Ayla Aviation Academy in Aqaba.
-She worked as a chief pilot at The Royal Aero Sports Club of Jordan in Aqaba and Wadi Rum, of which Prince Hamzah is president.
+She worked as a chief pilot at the Royal Aero Sports Club of Jordan in Aqaba and Wadi Rum, of which Prince Hamzah is president.
 She was Jordan's first female pilot to obtain a basic aerobatics certificate.
 She met Hamzah at the Dubai Air Show in November 2011.